 The market perspective in the Exploded View: getting an overview of the interplay between customers and providers

 The Exploded View is an effective tool for helping companies navigate an increasingly digital world.
 The model is based on six layers.
 These layers can be broken down into different perspectives and used accordingly – these include the customer, market, company and employee perspectives.
 In this article, we want to shine a brief light on the market perspective and show how you can use the Exploded View to create relevant added value for your own organisation as well as your customers.
-You can find a detailed description of the market perspective and additional useful tools for your digitisation projects in our free whitepaper.
+You can find a detailed description of the market perspective and additional useful tools for your digitalisation projects in our free whitepaper.

 The market perspective in the Exploded View lets users consider how the market and customer behaviour interact.
 This overview simplifies the process of planning and resolving the company’s options concerning their customers and business partners.
 Therefore, this area of the Exploded View is frequently described as the strategic perspective.

 The uppermost layer of the company, the experience layer, represents the interface and, therefore, the experiences of customers and the market.
 The lowest layer, the data layer, is the foundation level and represents the data and data structures as an entrepreneurial basis.
 Between experience and data, the three layers of organisation, performance and assets are grouped and combined; they are referred to as ‘orchestration layers’, as they orchestrate how the company does business.
 The customers are shown floating above the company’s layers.
 Unlike in the customer perspective, they no longer represent a specific person; rather, each of them symbolises a customer group that experiences the market.

 Companies can strategise and plan their own positioning in the market.
 Ultimately, though, the customer’s overall experience across all channels and market players, including their experience with the real and the digital product, will be the factor that truly counts.